How to Export WhatsApp Chat to PDF: 5 Proven Methods

 -

-Google Docs converts the exported .txt to PDF for free in about 90 seconds; Microsoft Word works offline, handles larger files without stuttering, and keeps emoji rendering better than most online converters we tested.
+Google Docs converts the exported .txt to PDF for free in about 90 seconds; Microsoft Word works offline, handles larger files without stuttering, and keeps emoji rendering better than most online converters.

 -